FOUR FAST AND EASY TIPS TO PREPARE FOR YOUR ENGAGEMENT SESSION

 - Consider drinking lots of water and eating healthy meals a week before your shoot, this will help keep any bloating down and help you look/feel your best.
 Nothing kills a good photo vibe like a bloated belly

 - We naturally want you to love your photos.
 If you have a preferred “side”, specific angles you don’t like, any specific insecurities, TELL us!
 Do you hate a certain tooth?
 Don’t like your ankles?
 Insecure about a hairline?
 Whatever the concern is make sure to tell your photographer.
 We have tips, tricks, and poses that we can use to take the focus away from these features to focus on your best and favorite attributes instead.
 I have never shot photos of anyone I didn’t consider to be beautiful, so go easy on yourself!
 Prior to the session, communicate with your significant other about the importance of the photos to you.
 Show them examples of photos you really love, and mention that they don’t have to take forever.
 I do everything in my power to make sure everyone is having fun, and that the session moves quickly to get all the photos you want so that everyone is happy.
 I’ve asked couples to do some pretty odd (but safe) prompts, and they always end up loving the outcomes.
 I am constantly looking for locations and angles that will produce beautiful images.
 I find myself saying “feels odd, looks amazing” A LOT during sessions, and those photos often turn out to be the favorites in your gallery.
 Know that you are going to crush it!!
+During my sessions we dance, jog, walk and show lots of PDA.
+After all these are engagement photos.
+We will showcase your love for one another in a classy, tasteful manner.
+Please let me know if there are any poses that you'd prefer not to do.
+I want you to be comfortable during your session.
 When I have you in front of the camera, I want you to have fun!
 I want you to enjoy this time with your most important person.
 If we have fun during the session, the memories you have when looking at your photos will be fond ones.
+Below are some examples of the fun poses my couples have done.